govoni/FlatNtStudy/README.md

     .exe file are in the bin directory

+4) Code to make comparison between LHE files of Phantom and MG:

+   test/DrawLHEMGvsPH.cpp

+   this is how to run it:

+    ./bin/DrawLHEMGvsPH.exe <cfg file>

+   example cfg can be found in cfg/PlottingLHE_MGvsPH/

-4) Code for making plot for both WW (SS,OS) and WZ analysis
+5) Code for making plot for both WW (SS,OS) and WZ analysis

     test/DrawFlatTreePlots.cpp